 I’d like to think that most police officers join the force for the same reason I wanted to in the first place.
 To protect the innocent, serve the public trust, and to uphold the law, as that great metallic model police officer did say.
 As such, I’d like to suggest to all law enforcement officials that they be aware that being afraid does not always equal violence, or a drug addiction.
 Some people are born with serious emotional conditions that make just using a toaster confounding, and being approached by a police officer is a thousand ties more harrowing in comparison.

-To all departments of public safety, I would suggest that there be a universally acknowledged symbol or code placed on driver’s licenses, so that law enforcement officials don’t have to hazard and guess, so that they instantly know that the person behind the wheel is Autistic, handicapped, and not likely to respond well to insult or aggression, and that they need a moment to achieve a sense of calm and to process the situation around them.
-But most importantly, realize that this is an emotional condition that impacts all facets of life, and certainly should not be lumped in with such conditions as violent behavior, or an impairment such as driving while intoxicated.
+To all departments of public safety, I would suggest you follow the lead of the Texas Driving with Autism program started by Aspergers101.
+As Texas has done, there should be a universally acknowledged symbol or code placed on driver’s licenses, so that law enforcement officials can instantly know that the person behind the wheel is Autistic, handicapped, and not likely to respond well to insult or aggression.
+This alerts the officer that the driver may need a moment to achieve a sense of calm and to process the situation around them.
+But most importantly, it is important to realize that this is an emotional condition that impacts all facets of life.
+Autism certainly should not be lumped in with such conditions as violent behavior, or an impairment such as driving while intoxicated.
 In the end, adults diagnosed with Autism can very well turn out to be some of the safest drivers on the road today.